ADVERTISEMENT

 James Bueti

 When you're on the road, no cargo is more precious than your kids, and car seats are crucial to keeping them safe.
 Used correctly, car seats reduce the risk of fatal injuries by 54 percent for young children and a whopping 71 percent for infants.
-Yet only one in four is installed correctly—meaning most seats in use aren't as safe as they're designed to be.
+Yet 46 percent are installed incorrectly—meaning most seats in use aren't as safe as they're designed to be.

 Maximizing the benefits of a car seat starts with choosing one that's appropriate for your kid's age and size, as well as for your car.
 Children who are less than two years old should always ride in rear-facing seats.
 Switch to a front-facing seat only when the child reaches the height and weight limits set by the seat's manufacturer.